tabee/sitemaper/README.md

 ## Usage

-You can use Sitemaper in your Python scripts as follows:
+You can use sitemaper in your Python scripts as follows:

 ```python
 from sitemaper import make_sitemap